The Netherlands Bar

 The general council is supported by the office of the NOvA.
 The office carries out policies and prepares proposals which are of importance to the legal profession.
 The office consists of four departments: Communications, Finance and Organization, Policy and Regulations and Supervision.
 The office employs approximately 60 employees.

-The NOvA draws up regulations and rules for the legal profession.
+The NOvA draws up regulations and rules for the legal profession: the Legal Profession Bye-law and the Legal Profession Regulations.
 The adoption thereof is done by the board of representatives (college van afgevaardigden).
 The 54 deputies of the board are all chosen by lawyers in their own judicial district/region.

 The bar registration (tableau) contains all lawyers who may exercise their profession within the eleven judicial districts (regions) in the Netherlands.
 This national list is being maintained by the bar registration.
 The list includes the office name, business address, phone numbers, data of the lawyer such as name, date of birth and e-mail address, and other practical information.
 Lawyers are registered after having been sworn in or after admission if they meet all requirements.
 Disbarment can take place at own request, by a decision of the disciplinary board or after the expiration of a conditional registration.